-At Redgate Primary Academy, we expect the highest levels of attendance possible to ensure pupils continue to progress and enjoy their education.
-Our aim is to have all students achieve a minimum of 97% attendance and ultimately aim for 100% attendance and punctuality.
+At Redgate Primary Academy, we expect the highest levels of attendance possible to ensure children continue to progress and enjoy their education.
+Our aim is for all children to have a minimum of 97% attendance and ultimately aim for 100% attendance and punctuality.

-The information below should help parents/carers to support their children to ensure we achieve the highest possible attendance levels.
+The information below should help families to support their children to ensure we achieve the highest possible attendance levels.

 - provide the academy with up to date contact details